 Pumpkin is commonly available all over India and many other countries.
 But did you know, even Pumpkin seeds are edible and can impart amazing benefits.
 Pumpkin also known as ‘Kaddu’ in hindi belongs to Cucurbitaceae plant family.
-It is a very common vegetable(which is basically a fruit) in Indian Kitchens and consumed as a main ciurse or a dessert.
+It is a very common vegetable(which is basically a fruit) in Indian Kitchens and consumed as a main course or a dessert.

-Benefits of Pumpkin seeds are known from ages but still need more attention from millennials.
+Benefits of Pumpkin seeds are known from ages but still need more attention from millennial.
 These all small packs of natural power and nutrition booster rich in fatty acids, minerals, vitamins and dietary fibres.

 How To Eat Pumpkin Seeds :

 Next time whenever you bring pumpkin don’t throw the seeds.
 Collect, wash and dry the seeds.
 Here are different ways to eat the pumpkin seeds –

 Some people prefer to eat straight from the pumpkin and get all the nutritional benefits.
 Although it doesn’t taste best when raw.
 But if roasted well, the seeds taste well with the outer shell also.
 Roasting also makes it crunchy and easy to bite.

 Roasted without shell :